fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

   * the strategies used to highlight patterns,
   * the integration of the visuals with the documentation or the text in the notebook.

-Remember that the hackathon will account for [**10% of the final mark for the subject**](https://observablehq.com/d/7d86ca84216262ac?collection=@udg-master-data-science/information-visualization#cell-212)—i.e. one full point.
+Remember that the hackathon accounts for [**10% of the final mark for the module**](https://observablehq.com/d/7d86ca84216262ac?collection=@udg-master-data-science/information-visualization#cell-212)—i.e. one full point.